 $ reprozip trace --continue <command-line>

-Note that the final package will be able to reproduce any of the runs, and files shared by multiple runs are only stored once.
+Note that the final bundle will be able to reproduce any of the runs, and files shared by multiple runs are only stored once.

 By default, if the operating system is based on Debian or RPM packages (e.g.: Ubuntu, CentOS, Fedora, …), reprozip will also try to automatically identify the distribution packages from which the files come, using the available package manager of the system.
 This is useful to provide more detailed information about the dependencies, as well as to further help when reproducing the experiment.
 However, note that the